vandanagarg/learning_pandas/pandas_udemy_bootcamp/readme.md

 * NaN - Not a number or missing values.
 * Object datatype - For string or text data or Mixed data types.
 * Pandas is a class.
-* Pandas data frame is a datatype.
+* We have 3 main classes/data types in pandas.
+1. Pandas Dataframe: An object in python terms and is an instance of class pandas.
+    `pandas.core.frame.DataFrame`
-* Pandas series is a datatype too - it shows only one column/row.
+2. Pandas Series: It shows only one column/row.
 It is a one dimensional labelled array.
-* It is called labelled since it contains rows/columns data along with the indexes of the data frame.
+   It is called labelled since it contains rows/columns data along with the indexes of the data frame.
+    `pandas.core.series.Series`
+3. Index Object: It includes either the row or column index object information.
+    `pandas.core.indexes.base.Index`
+    `pandas.core.indexes.range.RangeIndex`

 #### Position based indexing